arithescientist/spf/README.md

 ## (Image upload speed to Dockerhub Repository is very slow.
 It has only uploaded 40 MB in 1 hour, and the total size of image is 3.53 GB)

-### Predicting Appple's Adj.
-Close Price For The Next 7 Days

 ## JENKINS PIPELINE